 Isolating the root cause of the performance issue is critical, and having the right tools or managed services in place is imperative.
 Those tools can help determine whether the root cause of the problem lies in the application; the carrier network infrastructure; on a switch, router, firewall, or other network device; or whether plain old human error is to blame.

 In some cases, organizations completely outsource the management of branch offices; in other cases, they partner with the MSP.
-For example, they may have the MSP handle all implementations and Level 1 support
+For example, they may have the MSP handle all implementations and Level 1 support issues, and they address training and Level 2 and Level 3 support issues internally.

 Still, many companies have the internal expertise to manage and troubleshoot their network using only internal resources.
 Companies buy and implement numerous management and monitoring tools for different applications, devices, and WAN infrastructure.
 The key, though, is to settle on a single Manager of Managers (MoM) to help combine and leverage the plethora of tools in any network.